Home or Remote Learning

 You can find more FREE books to read that match children's Read, Write Inc colours online at Oxford Owls.

 Children in Year 3, Year 4, Year 5 and Year 6 all have access to Accelerated Reader.
-Using their login, they can access digital books and articles.
 Remember to keep on quizzing too!!

-The Book Trust is another great free online resource for books, quizzes and activities linked to reading.
+The Book Trust is a great free online resource for books, quizzes and activities linked to reading.

 As a school, we follow White Rose Maths schemes of learning, to help children develop a good understanding of Maths.
 This helps them to be confident Mathematicians for life.